MITgcm/MITgcm/doc/outp_pkgs/layers.rst

 :math:`\dot{\theta}` and :math:`\dot{S}` represent all non-advective sources (that is, external forcing and mixing) of potential temperature (:math:`\theta`) and salinity (:math:`S`), respectively.
-The transformation rate :math:`\Omega` can be linearly decomposed into many different contributions from different processes, and the volume integral reduces to a surface integral for surface fluxes.
+The transformation rate :math:`\Omega` can be linearly decomposed into contributions from horizontal and vertical advective and diffusive processes, and from surface fluxes for which the volume integral reduces to a surface integral.

 Layers configuration and compilation
 ------------------------------------